kevL/yata/ReadMe.txt

 maximized=   "true" (without quotes) to start Yata in a maximized window.
 A true
-             setting takes precedence over the x/y/w/h settings although the latter are recalled if the window is restored alignoutput= "true" (without quotes) to align the cols of 2da files with spaces;
+             setting takes precedence over the x/y/w/h settings although the latter are recalled if the window is restored acceptedit=  when editing a cell Yata's default behavior is to reject an edit when the editbox loses focus unless the edit is explicitly accepted by pressing [Enter] or leftclick on or around the grid or by any of the TabFastedit keys. "true" (without quotes) inverts this behavior so that any edit to the celltext will be accepted when the editbox loses focus unless an edit is explicitly rejected by pressing [Esc] or by a rightclick outside the grid or on the FrozenPanel.
+Note that closing a table (or quitting Yata) with an editbox visible always discards the edit (without warning about changed text) alignoutput= "true" (without quotes) to align the cols of 2da files with spaces;
              "tabs" (without quotes) to align cols with tabs.
 Note that using tab-characters in 2da files is not officially supported and could